FIFA members reject term mandates and age limits

 Members were asked to approve or reject the ideas in principle and, although majorities voted against both proposals, FIFA did not give an exact vote count.

-Associations voted by holding aloft green or red cards because the electronic voting system in Sao Paulo’s conference centre was not working.
+Associations voted by holding aloft green or red cards because the electronic voting system in Sao Paulo’s conference center was not working.

 European soccer's governing body UEFA was the only one of the six regional confederations to support the proposals but several delegates called the ideas unfair and restrictive.